 Other defence witnesses during the criminal trial included, most importantly: Dr. Darian McBain, Sustainable Development Director at one of the world's largest tuna and sea food producers, the Thai Union Group; Dr. Chanintr Chalisarapong, Unicord Public Company Ltd. Advisor and Thai Tuna Industry Association (TTIA) President; Mr. Somneuk Chotiwattanaphan, CEO of tuna company Chotiwat Manufacturing Co Ltd; and Mrs. Attapan Masrangsan, Advisor to Thai Union and General Secretary of the TTIA.
 The 2013 Finnwatch report Cheap Has a High Price also exposed serious human rights violations at Thai Union, Unicord and in Thailand's tuna processing industry.
-Unlike Natural Fruit, Thai Union and Unicord have since the publication of the report engaged in extensive dialogue with migrant workers' organisations and also taken prompt corrective action.
-Finnwatch has published two follow-up reports detailing these improvements and remaining challenges at Thai Union and Unicord.
+Unlike Natural Fruit, Thai Union and Unicord since the publication of the report engaged in extensive dialogue with migrant workers' organisations and took prompt corrective action.
+Finnwatch has published two follow-up reports detailing these improvements and remaining or ongoing challenges concerning migrant worker management issues at Thai Union and Unicord.

 Both parties to the case submitted closing statements to the Court following the close of witness testimony on 26th August 2016.
 The Bangkok South Criminal Court then issued its verdict in this case on 20th September 2016, finding Andy Hall guilty of all charges levelled against him.
 He was subsequently sentenced to four years' imprisonment, reduced by one year and suspended by two years and ordered to pay a fine of 200, 000 baht, reduced to 150,000 baht.
 Once the fine was paid to the Court immediately by Thai Union Group, the Thai Tuna Industry Association (TTIA) and Finnwatch, Andy Hall was released from temporary detention, his passport returned and restrictions on his freedom of movement removed.
 Andy Hall's legal team submitted an appeal against his conviction in this case on 8th February 2017.
-Natural Fruit had also previously appealed the verdict in December 2016 seeking an immediate custodial sentence against Hall.
-The ruling by the Appeals Court in this case is expected within 2017.
+Natural Fruit also previously appealed the verdict in December 2016 seeking an immediate custodial sentence against Hall.